-Although it’s called athlete’s foot it is not restricted just to athletes.
-Anyone is a frequent visitor to public pools, showers and even gyms could encounter this as well.
+It being called ‘athlete’s foot’ does not restrict it just to athletes.
+Anyone who is a frequent visitor to public pools, showers and even gyms could encounter this as well.
 Poor hygiene could also result in this, especially when you wear shoes for long periods of time but don’t wash your feet.
-If you have sweaty feet this condition could be worse.(2)
+If you have sweaty feet this condition could be worse (2).

-This being said foot rashes can be caused due to other reasons as well, and as the feet are prone to being sweaty and retaining the moisture it could lead to athlete’s foot.
+This being said, foot rashes can be caused due to other reasons as well.
+As the feet are prone to being sweaty and retaining the moisture it could lead to athlete’s foot.
 The other reasons include irritant, contact dermatitis, and allergic reactions.

 The doctor can diagnose this condition by purely looking at the symptoms itself.
-Although in some cases he might ask you to take a skin test as well.
-One of the common tests that are done to diagnose this condition is the skin lesion potassium hydroxide exam.
+Although, in some cases, she/he might ask you to take a skin test as well.
+One of the common tests that is done to diagnose this condition is the skin lesion potassium hydroxide exam.

-Oral antifungal and antibiotics, or topical corticosteroids might also be prescribed.(3)
+Oral antifungal and antibiotics, or topical corticosteroids are commonly prescribed medications(3).

 Athlete’s foot can get complicated in case pus oozes out from the fissures or crack and you don’t clean it well.
-If this infection further spreads to the other parts of your body then it could be harmful to your health.
+If this infection further spreads to the other parts of your body, it could be harmful to your health.

 As prevention is always better than cure, it’s always best to do as much as you can to prevent this condition.
 Make sure you wash your feet and take good care of it, alternate between your footwear and make sure to change and wash your socks.
 Let your feet breathe once in a white, and choose shoes which allow good air circulation.